-I once had a neighbour ask me about orienteering as she said she thought her son might like it.
-I gave her all the information about our next event and said he should give it a go.
-We all drove out to the bush to participate in the special AFL grand final event with plans of having plenty of time to be home in time for the big game.
-As luck would have it, her son got lost in the vast bushland and we (and the orienteering club) ended up spending hours searching for him.
-Thirsty but unharmed when he was finally located, his first comment to his Mum was very telling: “at least I’ll have something to write about when I go back to school.”
+I once had a neighbour ask me about orienteering as she thought her son might like to give it a go.
+After giving her all the information about the next event we all drove out to the bush to participate in the special AFL grand final event (with plans of having plenty of time to be home in time for the big game).
+As luck would have it, her son got lost in the vast bushland and we, along with members of the orienteering club- ended up spending hours searching for him.
+Thirsty but unharmed when he was finally located, his very first comment to his Mum when he was found was, “at least I’ll have something to write about when I go back to school.”
+NO JOKE!

 - Things they did on their holidays.

 - Things they didn’t do on their holidays (get creative here- eg. I didn’t go to Europe on an exotic holiday).